brugal/q3vm/README.md

     0x28ae CG_Draw3DModel
       arg0 x
       local 0x18 0x170 refdef  ; also specifies the size
+      local 0x300 t:vec3_t angles  ; spacifies the type

-Local variables can optionally specify a size to identify references within a range.
-See *symbols.dat* description for notes regarding ranges.
+Local variables can optionally specify a size or template type to identify references within a range.
+See *symbols.dat* description for information regarding ranges.
+See *templates.dat* description for information regarding template and types.

 ### *symbols.dat* ###